kubestellar/kubestellar/docs/content/direct/core-chart.md

       --set-json='WDSes=[{name":"wds2"}]'
     ```

 The core chart also supports the use of external clusters as ITS Control Planes.
 A specific application is to connect to existing OCM clusters.
-As an exmaple, create a first local kind cluster with OCM installed in it:
+As an example, create a first local kind cluster with OCM installed in it:

 ```shell
 kind create cluster --name ext1